-Yes, the settlement provides that mental health and emotional support services will be available to CEP recipients and to those former students resolving abuse claims through the IAP, as well as those participating in truth and reconciliation, or commemorative projects.
-Call 1-866-925-4419.
+Yes, the settlement provides that mental health and emotional support services will be available to CEP recipients and to those former students resolving abuse claims through the IAP, as well as those participating in truth and reconciliation, or commemorative projects Call 1-866-925-4419.

-21. What and giving up in exchange for the settlement benefits?
+21. What any giving up in exchange for the settlement benefits?

 All former students and family members who do not remove themselves (see "Removing Yourself from the Settlement" below) will be releasing the Government and the Churches, and all related people and entities, from all legal claims pertaining to residential schools.
-The "released" claims are described in on 58, the Settlement Agreement Article starting page of available www.residentialschoolsettlement.ca or by calling 1-866-879-4913.
-The full Settlement Agreement describes the released claims with specific descriptions, in necessarily accurate legal terminology, so read the whole thing carefully, and talk to a lawyer if you have questions about the released claims or what they mean.
-The lawyers involved in the settlement are listed at www.residentialschoolsettlement ca.
+The "released" claims are described in Settlement Agreement Article 11, starting on page 58, of the available www residentialschoolsettlement ca or by calling 1-866-879-4913 The full Settlement Agreement describes the released claims with specific descriptions, in necessarily accurate legal terminology, so read the whole thing carefully, and talk to a lawyer if you have questions about the released claims or what they mean.
+The lawyers involved in the settlement are listed at www residentialschoolsettlement.ca.

-22. How can I get a payment?
+22. How can leed a payment?